jezzsantos/automate/docs/authoring.md

 ### Add code templates

+!!! abstract "Concept"
-**Concept**: A "Code Template" is a way to capture any kind of code (or configuration viz: JSON, XML, etc) of a pattern so that when a use-case is realised, code artifacts can be injected/modified/augmented/inserted/generated into codebases in specific locations of the codebase.
+A "Code Template" is a way to capture any kind of code (or configuration viz: JSON, XML, etc) of a pattern so that when a use-case is realised, code artifacts can be injected/modified/augmented/inserted/generated into codebases in specific locations of the codebase.
 Once a piece of code has been captured by the pattern, it can be templatized by the author and marked up so that variance in a specific use-case can parameterize the actual code injected into a codebase.

 To capture a piece of code: `automate edit add-codetemplate "<FILEPATH>" --aschildof {<ANEXPRESSION>}"`